implico/frontend-starter/README.md

 ## Source maps
+Source maps allow you to bind concatenated/minified/compiled dist JS and SASS code with your src resources.
+Follow these instructions to configure mapping:

 1. Open Chrome Dev Tools.
 2. Click the Sources tab, right click on the dir structure on the left and choose Add folder to workspace.
 Choose the `app/src` folder and confirm permission (alternatively drag & drop the folder to the console).
-3. In the dir structure, right on any file in the `src` directory different than `style.css`, e.g. `js/app.js` (in your domain, not the added directory), choose Map to file system resource and choose src/[path to file].
+3. In the dir structure, right click on any file in the `src` directory different than `style.css`, e.g. `js/app.js` (in your domain, not the added directory), choose "Map to file system resource" and then src/[path to file] in the select box that appeared.

 SASS and JS files are now mapped.